jtablesaw/tablesaw/README.md

-ColumnStorm
+Tablesaw
 =======

-ColumnStorm is revised version of Outlier.
-Outlier is a high-performance, in-memory, table-like data structure, file-format, and tools for data manipulation.
+Tablesaw is the replacement for Outlier.
+It's a high-performance, in-memory, table-like data structure, a set of tools tools for data manipulation, and an integrated column-oriented storage format.

-With Outlier, you can import, sort, transform, filter and summarize tables of over 100 million rows on a laptop.
+With Tablesaw, you can import, sort, transform, filter and summarize tables of over 100 million rows on a laptop.
+(Currently, some of the tests work on columns of 1 billion records, and more tests at this scale will be added.)
-We've taken tools and tricks developed for high-frequency trading (e.g. primitive-backed arrays) and data warehouses (e.g. compressed, column-oriented storage), and used them to maximize what you can do in a single VM.
+To get here, we've taken tools and tricks developed for high-frequency trading (e.g. primitive-backed arrays) and data warehouses (e.g. compressed, column-oriented storage), and used them to maximize what you can do in a single VM.

-Now all but the biggest jobs can be done without the complexity of distributed computing (HDFS, Hadoop, etc.).
+The intent is to make all but the biggest data wrangling jobs approachable without the complexity of distributed computing (HDFS, Hadoop, etc.).
 Analysis is more productive because there's less engineering overhead and shorter iteration cycles, and the fluent API is designed to let developers express operations in a concise and readable fashion.

+While Tablesaw provides general-purpose analytic support, the goal is to provide especially rich functionality for working with time-series, including specialized column types for local dates, times and datetimes (combined).

+At the same time, we want to provide a degree of usability that is at least the equal of Pandas and R data-frames.

 Better yet, with Java 9, you'll be able to do your work interactively in the REPL, without writing a bunch of code before you get started.